iterative/cml.dev/content/docs/ref/runner.md

   overlapping labels.
 If an existing matching (same name or overlapping labels) instance is busy, it'll
   [still be reused](https://github.com/iterative/cml/issues/610).
+- `--reuse-idle`: Creates a new runner only if the matching labels don't exist or are already busy.
 - `--cloud={aws,azure,gcp,kubernetes}`: Cloud compute provider to host the runner.
 - `--cloud-type={m,l,xl,m+k80,m+v100,...}`: Instance